Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Characterization and enumeration of realizable words

 to be the distance between $a$ and $b$ measured on the circle obtained by identifying the two endpoints of the interval $[0,1]$.
-We also introduce a notion of interval on the circle defined as follows.
-Let $a$ and $b$ be two elements of $(0,1]^2$ and define
+We also introduce a notion of circular interval defined as follows.
+Let $a$ and $b$ be two elements of $(0,1]^2$ and define the circular interval

-We similarly define $I[a,b)$ to be the counterpart for the half-open interval $[a,b)$.
+We similarly define $I[a,b)$ to be the circular counterpart for the half-open interval $[a,b)$.

-In the remainder of this section, the indices of $q$ and $\sigma$ will be considered modulo $2n$ and the real numbers of the form $q-\tfrac{1}{2}$ and $q+\tfrac{1}{2}$ should be understood as the representative in $(0,1]$ of an equivalence class modulo $1$.
+In the remainder of this section, the indices of $q$ (resp.~$\sigma$) will be considered modulo $2n$ (resp.~$n$) and the real numbers of the form $q-\tfrac{1}{2}$ and $q+\tfrac{1}{2}$ should be understood as the representative in $(0,1]$ of an equivalence class modulo $1$.

 Let $p\in\calP$.
 We define $C(p)$ to be the element $x'\in\calP'$ which minimizes $d(p,x')$.
 By the genericity assumption, $C(p)$ is uniquely defined.
 Similarly for any $p'\in\calP'$, we define $C(p')$ to be the element $x\in\calP$ which minimizes $d(p',x)$.
-For any $q \in \calP \cup \calP'$, when $C(q)$ belongs to $I(q,q+\tfrac{1}{2})$ (resp. $I(q-\tfrac{1}{2},q)$), we say that $q$ \emph{looks} to its right (resp. left) and we write it $D(q)=R$ (resp. $D(q)=L$).
+For any $q \in \calP \cup \calP'$, when $C(q)$ belongs to $I(q,q+\tfrac{1}{2})$ (resp.~$I(q-\tfrac{1}{2},q)$), we say that $q$ \emph{looks} to its right (resp.~left) and we write it $D(q)=R$ (resp.~$D(q)=L$).

-Our aim in this subsection is to prove the following. \begin{proposition} Let $\underline{u}$ be the occupancy word associated to the collection of points $P_1,\dots, P_n$.
+Our aim in this subsection is to prove the following. \begin{proposition} Let $\underline{u}$ be the occupancy word associated to a collection of points in cyclic order.
 Then the signature $\underline{\sigma}$ of $\underline{u}$ is interlacing. \end{proposition}